speedy3d/Coursera-GettingandCleaningData/README.md

 The run_analysis.R script merges data from a number of .txt files to create a new "tidy" dataset.
 This is accomplished through the following steps:

-1) Training, test, subject, and feature datasets are read into R
+1) Training, test, subject, and feature datasets are read into R<br>
-2) Training and test data are merged toghether into a single dataset
+2) Training and test data are merged toghether into a single dataset<br>
-3) Labels are added to comlumns that are related to mean and standard deviation
+3) Labels are added to comlumns that are related to mean and standard deviation<br>
-4) The script will then create the average of each variable for each activity/subject and label them with the appropriate average tag
+4) The script will then create the average of each variable for each activity/subject and label them with the appropriate average tag<br>
-4) The script will output a .txt file containing the now transformed tidy dataset
+4) The script will output a .txt file containing the now transformed tidy dataset<br>

 The tidy dataset, Coursera_UCI_HAR_TidyData.txt can be found in this repository